dairycultist/New-Hand-in-Mootown/README.md

 objects.
 For example, a bag of 10 carrots seeds being placed onto an empty garden plot will plant a carrot in the plot, removing one seed from the bag.

-alongside "pickups," probably also gonna need to check for "buttons"

 ## Credits

 ![skybox](https://sketchfab.com/3d-models/free-skybox-anime-sky-56a60c1d1e8b44eabff138374f996d8f)